-1:10 Electric Off Road Section Betwee
+1:10 Electric Off Road Section

 Access to the rostrum must be by a solid stair, with a minimum width of 1.20 mtr.
+The use of individual stands on the rostrum is only valid for people under 160 cm and on their own risk.
 A strong parapet is mandatory.
 The rostrum must be protected or capable of being protected against bad weather.